dickwu/r2/README.md

 ## Features

+- **Multi-Account Support** - Manage multiple Cloudflare accounts in one app
+- **Multiple Tokens per Account** - Each account can have multiple API tokens with different bucket access
 - Browse and manage files in Cloudflare R2 buckets
-- Upload files with drag-and-drop support
+- Upload files and folders with resumable multipart uploads
-- Preview images and videos
+- Preview images and videos directly in the app
 - Video thumbnail generation (via ffmpeg)
-- Copy file URLs to clipboard
+- Copy signed or public URLs to clipboard
+- Dark mode support
+- Auto-updates

 ## Prerequisites